RodrigoZamberlan/stash/README.md

 # stash
-React App tith typescript and API consuming
+React App with typescript and API consuming